 Shareholders are strongly encouraged to provide the Bank's share registry, Link Market Services, with their email address so that the Bank can communicate important information efficiently.
-Link Market Service's contact details are provided on our website at commbank.com.au/investors.
+The share registry's contact details are provided on our website at communicate important information efficiently.
+The share registry's contact details are provided on our website at communicate important information efficiently.
+The share registry's contact details are provided on our website at communicate important information efficiently.
+The share registry's contact details are provided on our website at communicate important information efficiently.